awei669/awei669.github.io/_pages/cv.md

 Education
 ======
-* B.S. in Wuhan, Wuhan Institute of Technology, 2021
+* B.Eng. in Wuhan, Wuhan Institute of Technology, 2021
-* M.S. in Wuhan, Wuhan University of Technology, 2021-2024(expected)
+* M.Eng. in Wuhan, Wuhan University of Technology, 2021-2024(expected)

 Research Interest